zsnoob/EfficientDDP-4-Contrastive-Train/README.md

 ### Why contrastive learning is slightly complex in DDP?

-We mainly discuss about two things for this section:
+We mainly discuss about two things and their interaction for this section:

 * Separable and Non-separable Loss
 * Pytorch's mechanism of distributed gradient calculation——gradient bucket